 By now, after dissecting the economics of bank distribution, the answer should be clear: ABC ETF WILL NEVER GET ON THE PLATFORM.

 And What if Asset Managers Get Smart?

 Conflicted bank/broker incentives are not limited to eliminating lower-cost products from the bank’s platform.
-Consider a story we heard about a large mutual fund complex who was listed on a bank platform for many years, paying enormous “railcar” fees to the track owner.
-Over time, the funds did well, giving the mutual fund complex increased bargaining power versus the bank, who got a lower and lower percentage of the funds’ fees.
-Eventually, the funds demanded so much of their own fee, thus eroding so much of the bank’s profit, that the banks concluded they didn’t want to offer products from the platform any more (i.e., they couldn’t get paid), and the funds were kicked off the platform.
+Consider a story we heard about a large mutual fund complex that was listed on a bank platform for many years, paying enormous “railcar” fees to the track owner.
+Over time, the funds did well, giving the mutual fund complex increased bargaining power versus the bank, which got a lower and lower percentage of the funds’ fees.
+Eventually, the funds demanded so much of their own fee, thus eroding so much of the bank’s profit, that the banks concluded they didn’t want to offer products from the platform anymore (i.e., they couldn’t get paid), and the funds were kicked off the platform.
 There were more expensive, more profitable funds the bank could put on the tracks.
 The high-performance railcar was causing them too many problems.

 Remarkable you might say?
 Well, after dissecting the economics of bank distribution, this is a no-brainer.
 Boot the low-profit railcars from the track and finder a high-profit railcar!

 A general equilibrium economist might question the bank’s rational decision-making process.
 Monopolies don’t last forever.
 On one hand, maximizing profits via the exploitation of distribution economics is rational in the short run.
 However, the banks must consider the fact they operate in a dynamic marketplace.
 Enlightened clients and independent asset managers are finding ways to avoid the bank distribution channel (e.g., ditch railroads and fly on airplanes).
 And if no clients are in the bank distribution channel, the distribution channel is worthless–there are no clients to exploit!